ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 78 bytes in total.

-But of course, the ASCII representation will also be very helpful to us.
-I'm going to replace every non-ASCII character with � for clarity:
+But of course, the UTF-8 representation will also be very helpful to us.
+I'm going to replace every human unreadable character with � for clarity:

 ```
 TES46�����������